FanDuel Sports Network regional channels will be available as add-on subscription on Prime Video

 Diamond has the rights to 13 NBA and eight NHL teams.
 It also has agreements with five Major League Baseball teams for the 2025 season with negotiations continuing with three others.

-Major League Baseball and the Atlanta Braves filed their objections to the reorganization plan last week.
+Major League Baseball and the Atlanta Braves withdrew their objections to the reorganization plan Wednesday night.

 AP sports: https://apnews.com/sports